 The Rogue Valley Symphony has had the pleasure of performing in Southern Oregon since 1967, when we had one venue in the Medford Mid-High School auditorium and 55 players.
-Now with more than 70 players and three venues in Ashland, Medford, and Grants Pass, the Rogue Valley Symphony embarks on our 54th season this September with hope, excitement, and a longing for a return to the concert hall.
+Now with more than 70 players and three venues in Ashland, Medford, and Grants Pass, the Rogue Valley Symphony continues its mission to bring a live orchestra experience to where YOU are.

 RVS was founded in 1967 by Frederick Palmer, an assistant professor of music at Southern Oregon College.
 Dr. Palmer had been locating, recruiting and organizing musicians in the Rogue Valley for around two years prior to the first concert which occurred on November 16,1967 at Medford’s Mid-High School auditorium.
 The orchestra began with some 55 players and an initial budget for the first year of $4500.
 The RVS has been beloved ever since.